Our services and goals for the future

 Please click the services tab at the top of the page to view our full range of services.

-We provided specialist palliative care to nearly 900 people in their homes.
+We provided specialist palliative care to more than 1,200 people in their homes.
 Many of those patients attended our Hospice Day Care centres and Outpatient clinics in Raheny and Blanchardstown.
-In addition, 300 patients were admitted to our Inpatient Units in Raheny and Blanchardstown for symptom management and end of life care.
+In addition, more than 600 patients were admitted to our Inpatient Units in Raheny and Blanchardstown for symptom management and end of life care.
 We helped families, both during the person’s illness and afterwards, through support and counselling by the medical Social Work team.

 With your help we can do it!